 Off To The Painters

-The engine installed with its new custom made alternator cover showing off our spitfirespeedshop logo lazer cut in and polished.
+The engine installed with its new custom made alternator cover showing off our laser cut Spitfire Speed Shop logo and polished.
 Chrome brake and clutch levers, a chrome throttle with new neatly cut to size silver cables.
 A new bright silver chain and sprockets, drum brake assembled with new shoes and springs finished with a polished plate.
 New front disc and bolts with a single refurbished and polished caliper.

 Electrics & Ignition